Warning States

 Medium

-- Overridden by High and very High warning states
+• Overridden by High and very High warning states

 High

-- Overrides Medium warning state
+• Overrides Medium warning state

-- Overridden by Very High warning states
+• Overridden by Very High warning states

 Very High

-- Overrides Medium and High warning states
+• Overrides Medium and High warning states

 Warning State Logic

 It is important to note that timely warning states are dependant on timely nursing documentation.
-For example, if a nurse enters data at 1700 for a nursing assessment that occured at 0800 and these clinical values generate an RI score that leads to a warning state, the RI Time will display at 0800 even though the warning state will not have been visible to users until the time of documentation entry at 1700.
+For example, if a nurse enters data at 1700 for a nursing assessment that occured at 0800 and these clinical values generate an RI score that leads to a warning state, the RI score time will display at 0800 even though the warning state will not have been visible to users until the time of documentation entry at 1700.
 As default configuration, warning states are active for 24 hours from the timestamp of the triggering RI score.

 Warning State Selection

 Warning states are configured and used by customers to support their organizational initiatives and goals.
 The clinical protocols or actions associated with warning states, such as reviewing a patient's record or re-assessing the patient, are determined by the organization.
-Depending on an organization's goals and resources, it may be appropriate to have a larger or smaller proportion of patients in warning RI Trend warning states.
+Depending on an organization's goals and resources, it may be appropriate to have a larger or smaller proportion of patients in warning states.

 Spacelabs provides product implementation support to assist customers in determining how they wish to configure warning rules.
 This support includes:

-- Assistance in determining implementation approach according to the customer's organizational goals, resource constraints, and operational preferences, This may also include reference or referral to other customers to share learning and product experience.
+• Assistance in determining implementation approach according to the customer's organizational goals, resource constraints, and operational preferences.
+This may also include reference or referral to other customers to share learning and product experience.

-- Analysis of the customers historical data to estimate how a given set of warning rules will perform with the customer organization's own patient population.
+• Customer's historical data to estimate how a given set of warning rules will perform with the customer organization's own patient population.

-- Review of documentation delays (i.e. delays between the time of clinical measurement and the time of data input) to evaluate impact on the utility of warnings.
+• Review of documentation delays (i.e. delays between the time of clinical measurement and the time of data input) to evaluate impact on the utility of warnings.